lhossack/safe_url_checker/docs/source/index.rst

 Environment Variables
 ---------------------

-    - `URLCHECK_CONFIG_PATH` defines where the config file is.
-There is a default configuration file in the urlchecker source directory which is used if `URLCHECK_CONFIG_PATH` is not defined or can't be opened.
+    - `URLINFO_CONFIG` defines where the config file is.
+There is a default configuration file in the urlchecker source directory which is used if `URLINFO_CONFIG` is not defined or can't be opened.
 Config file path must be either an absolute path, or a relative path from urlchecker/config_reader.py.
     - `URLINFO_LOGLEVEL` defines logging level for the server.
 It must be one of "INFO", "DEBUG", "WARNING", "ERROR", "CRITICAL".